bintzpress/wordpress-development-stack/README.md

 Example type in "wp theme list" into the terminal.

-## About Me

-My name is Brian Bintz.
-I am a freelance writer, developer, and trainer.
-Check out my profile on [GitHub](https://www.github.com/bintzpress) for more details on me.
-If you have any issues with this project please contact me at brian@bintzpress.com.

-## About the Project

-This project is an easy way to bring up a containerized development environment for WordPress in VS Code.

 ## Using the Project

 The INSTALL.md tells how to setup the environment.